Nano ASP.NET SaaS Boilerplate

 Vue UI

-Pages, Layout & Components
+Vue Pages, Layout & UI Components

 The data tables are reusable components which use column-config to adapt to any scenario.
 Column config is an array of objects, with each object representing a column.
 The columns contain properties that define how the column behaves and displays data.
+The table components in the Vue application use Tanstack Table V8 and are explained in more detail in the next guide.

 The next sections will look at two of the most important components, data tables and forms with validation